Learning Outcomes

 Accepting and Affirming Breach

 To terminate, the innocent party must communicate acceptance of the repudiatory breach to the other party, clearly and unequivocally.
-If instead they affirm the contract (either expressly or by conduct), they lose the right to terminate for that breach.
+Communication can be by words or conduct (for example, stopping performance, repossessing goods, or notifying cancellation in accordance with a termination clause).
+If instead the innocent party affirms the contract (either expressly or by conduct), they lose the right to terminate for that breach; thereafter, the contract continues and the innocent party is confined to damages for the breach.

 Key Term: affirmation